DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 ## Introduction

-### Motivation

-`trace-dispatcher` is an implementation of simple, efficient __tracing systems__, one that has a reduced footprint in the executed program, has a more pleasant API, and provides self-documenting features.
+This document is targeted for developers.

-For a quick start into new tracing see the document [New Tracing Quickstart](https://github.com/input-output-hk/cardano-node/blob/master/doc/new-tracing/New%20Tracing%20Quickstart.md)
+For a quick start into setup and configuration of new tracing see the document [New Tracing Quickstart](https://github.com/input-output-hk/cardano-node/blob/master/doc/new-tracing/New%20Tracing%20Quickstart.md)

 ## Design decisions

 Key design decisions were:

 1. Retaining the separation of concerns in the frontend side, as provided by the `contra-tracer` library.
 The client code should not need to concern itself with any details beyond passing the traces down to the system.
 2. Rely on __trace combinators__ primarily, as opposed to opting for a typeclass heavy API.
 3. Separation of data plane and control plane: high-frequency events of the data-plane (corresponding to actual trace emission), whereas complicated configuration-induced logic of the control plane is proportional to infrequent reconfiguration events.
 This is the principle we tried to ensure across the system -- and hopefully succeeded to a reasonable degree.
-4. A tougher stance on separation of concerns in the backend side:  we choose to move expensive trace processing to an external process, which is called cardano-tracer.
+4. A tougher stance on separation of concerns in the backend side:  we choose to move expensive trace processing to an external process, which is called `cardano-tracer`.
 5. A measure of backward compatibility with the previous logging system.
 6. Retaining a global namespace for all traces.